matter-labs/uniswap-v3-proposal/README.md

 The script has been created following the [governance documentation](https://docs.uniswap.org/protocol/guides/governance/liscense-modifications/) and includes a license modification to allow Matter Labs to deploy Uniswap.

+## Proposal information

+Proposal information can be found at the end of the `utils.ts` file.

 ## Prerequisites

 This project requires Node.js and NPM.
 [Installation guide](https://nodejs.org/en/download/)

+Install all dependencies with `npm i`

 ## Testing